astro-vino/AstroVEdit/README.md

 1. **Load Your Image**: Open FITS, TIFF, or other astronomical image formats
 2. **Assess Image Quality**: Use Star Analysis to measure FWHM and focus quality with interactive star selection
 3. **Background Processing**: Apply GraXpert background extraction or denoising as separate layers
-4. **Star Processing**: Use StarNet for star removal and mask generation, or Star Reduction for size control
+4. **Star Processing**: Use StarNet for star removal and extracted stars generation, or Star Reduction for size control
+5. **Star Re-addition**: Use Add Stars layer with StarNet-extracted stars for selective star blending
-5. **Apply Narrowband Preset**: Choose SHO, HOO, or other palettes for instant color grading
+6. **Apply Narrowband Preset**: Choose SHO, HOO, or other palettes for instant color grading
-6. **Fine-tune with Optimized Layers**: Add Levels, Curves, or Color Balance with ultra-fast response
+7. **Fine-tune with Optimized Layers**: Add Levels, Curves, or Color Balance with ultra-fast response
-7. **Create Selective Masks**: Right-click layers to add luminosity masks for targeted adjustments
+8. **Create Selective Masks**: Right-click layers to add luminosity masks for targeted adjustments
-8. **Refine Mask Properties**: Use levels, blur, and invert controls for precise mask customization
+9. **Refine Mask Properties**: Use levels, blur, and invert controls for precise mask customization
-9. **Color Correction**: Use Remove Magenta or SCNR tools for color cast and noise reduction
+10. **Color Correction**: Use Remove Magenta or SCNR tools for color cast and noise reduction
-10. **Compare Results**: Toggle layer visibility and mask overlays to compare processing stages
+11. **Compare Results**: Toggle layer visibility and mask overlays to compare processing stages
-11. **Export Analysis Data**: Export star analysis to CSV for record keeping
+12. **Export Analysis Data**: Export star analysis to CSV for record keeping
-12. **Export Final Image**: Save in your preferred format with all adjustments applied
+13. **Export Final Image**: Save in your preferred format with all adjustments applied

 To best showcase AstroVEdit's capabilities, consider capturing these key scenarios: